MissionMarsFourthHorizon/operation-remote-resupply/Module 2/Operation Remote Resupply, Part 2.md

 The lander will fly no differently than before, but the UI has changed and you should hear the engine now when you use the throttle to control your descent.
 In this exercise, you will practice flying supply missions (remember, it gets real in Lab 4!) and ensure that all the code you added works.

 Remember, you begin a descent 5,000 meters above the Mars surface.
 When you click **Start**, the supply drone begins falling.
 (The gravity on Mars is weaker than the gravity on Earth, but there is gravity nonetheless.)
 The goal is still to touch down on the surface with a downward velocity of 5 meters per second or less.
-Anything faster, and you dig another crater on the surface of Mars.

 1. Launch the app in the Android emulator and click **Start**.
 Increase the throttle a bit and confirm that you hear the engine.
 It should be low but audible.
+If you don't hear anything, make sure the volume isn't muted on your PC.

     ![Starting a descent](Images/app-click-start.png)